 The suggestions / complaints / feedback can be deposited in the form of a written letter / email addressed to the Dean.
-The suggestion box is placed in first floor near Dean's office.
-The box will only be accessed by the Dean.
+The suggestion box is placed in first floor near Dean's office / Women's common room/Men's common room/First floor of Library .
+The box will only be accessed by the Dean in the presence of Grievance Committee Head .